-Coors Tops off Rookie Season with WGCA Academic All-America Selection
+Coors Tops off Rookie Season with WGCA All-American Scholars Selection

 CORAL SPRINGS, Fla. – The Women's Golf Coaches Association (WGCA) All-American Scholars for Division I, II & III were announced, Wednesday.
 A total of 664 women's collegiate golfers recognized with the prestigious honor.
 Saint Leo women's golfer Marie Coors earned the award, just weeks after wrapping up a stellar rookie season.